francescovolpe/offsecnotes/Web vulnerabilities/Authentication.md

 - Different status code
 - Response times (a website might only check whether the password is correct if the username is valid)
   - entering an excessively long password that the website takes noticeably longer to handle
+- Account locking? (after a certain number of trials)
+  - This can help to enumerate usernames

 ## Passwords
 - Wordlist